askmike/gekko/docs/internals/Actors.md

       }

 You also need to add an entry for your actor inside `actors.js` which explains to Gekko to what feed it wants to listen and some meta information.
+Finally you need to add a close to `config.js` with atleast:

+    config.[slug name of actor] = {
+      enabled: true
+    }

+Besides enabled you can also add other configurables here which users can set themselves.

+That's it, don't forget to create a pull request of the awesome actor you've just created!